 Before continuing, it seems important to me

-to open a brief parenthesis in order to explain why Hermetic philosophy and its
+to briefly digress in order to explain why Hermetic philosophy and its

 operative applications – alchemy, magic, and astrology – are no longer

-respected and valued as they were by the science of our ancestors.
+respected and valued as they were in the science of our ancestors.

 Indeed, the mere mention of any one of them